cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 ### Flagging units

 Each unit has a flag, which can hold a numeric value (integer or decimal values).
 Initially, each unit has a zero flag.
-A lot of code that can be seen on the internet uses flags to mark units that are in use, so that other processors know to avoid them.
+A lot of code that can be seen on the internet uses flags to mark units that are in use so that other processors know to avoid them.
 Typical code might look like this:

 ```Mindcode
 def findFreeUnit(unitType, markFlag)